2025-26 Academic Catalog

 TECH CM 3000.
 Heavy Construction Operations & Equipment — 3 hrs.

 Examination of systems and operational procedures used for earth work heavy and highway projects.
 Analysis, selection, and management of heavy construction equipment.
-Prerequisite(s): TECH CM 1100.
+Prerequisite(s): PHYSICS 1511; TECH CM 2000; TECH CM 2400.
 (Fall)

 TECH CM 3050.
 Construction Estimating — 3 hrs.

 Construction cost analysis techniques for estimating materials, labor, equipment, and subcontracting costs in commercial building construction.
-Prerequisite(s): TECH CM 1000; TECH CM 1100; TECH CM 2200.
+Prerequisite(s): TECH CM 1000; TECH CM 1100.
 (Fall and Spring)

 TECH CM 3150.
 Construction Project Planning, Scheduling and Control — 3 hrs.

 Examine the construction process of a construction project as it relates to scheduling and planning.
 Students will gain exposure to planning and scheduling software while understanding the order of operations as it pertains to project workflow and following the critical path.
-Prerequisite(s): TECH CM 3050; TECH CM 2200; junior standing.
+Prerequisite(s): TECH CM 2200.
 (Fall and Spring)

 TECH CM 3300.
 Pre Construction Management — 3 hrs.

 The course will cover construction topics from project inception through bid and award.
 Topics include: conceptual estimating, preconstruction scheduling, project design and project bidding and awards.
-Prerequisite(s): TECH CM 3150; TECH CM 2050.
+Prerequisite(s): TECH CM 3150; TECH CM 2050; TECH CM 3050.
 (Fall and Spring)

 TECH CM 4200.
 Structural Components of Construction — 3 hrs.

 Examine structural construction materials such as concrete, steel, and wood structural components.
 Understand the process and methods of how these structural components are erected and how applying loads impact the structure.
-Prerequisite(s): ENGR 2080; ENGR 2180; junior standing.
-(Fall)
+Prerequisite(s): ENGR 2080.
+Prerequisite(s) or corequisite(s): ENGR 2180.
+(Fall and Spring)

 TECH CM 4350.
 Construction Company Operations & Management — 3 hrs.